throughputer/grafword-sso-starter-web-app/README.md

     ```

 4. **In your local web browser, verify Nginx is running:**
-   - Navigate to `http://Public_IPv4_DNS`.
-You should see the "Welcome to Nginx!" page.
+   - Navigate to `http://Public_IPv4_DNS`. *It may take several seconds.* But you should see the "Welcome to Nginx!" page.

 ## Step 5: Clone the Repository